larpchronicles/rules/chronicles-rulebook.md

 # Artificing

 ## Artificing
 >Artificing is the study of the creation of magic items.
-Only those with at least a moderate command of each base craft can take the path of an Artificer.
+Only those with at least a moderate command of each base craft can take the path of an artificer.
 The creation of a magic item will vary wildly in its needs based on the item.
 Magic items always require materials from multiple disciplines.
 They also require spirit gems for the infusion of their impressive powers.
-All Artificers have access to a few base recipes that they may craft at will.
-Other items will require the development or acquisition of a Formula in order to be created.
-Formulas may also potentially be memorized, or even taught to others, depending on the Formula.
+All artificers have access to a few base recipes that they may craft at will.
+Other items will require the development or acquisition of a recipe in order to be created.
+Recipes may also potentially be memorized, or even taught to others.
 Artificing requires 5 ranks in each production type.

 ## Attuning Enchanted Items
 For a character to be able to utilize the effects of an enchanted or magical item, they must first attune that item.